 Great place to learn about banking from the ground up

 “Once the sale is completed, our job starts.
-We work with the bank’s deliveries every day and make sure everything works,” says Christina Norrbring, who heads the Operations unit and is leading SEB’s automation journey.
+We work with the bank’s deliveries every day and make sure everything works,” says Christina Norrbring, who heads the Business Services unit and is leading SEB’s automation journey.

 Christina Norrbring has a long career at SEB and has moved among various parts of the bank’s operations.
 She joined SEB in 2008 in the Technology division, where she was in charge of 1,200 employees in IT development.
 After just over a decade, she became head of business development for the Swedish banking division, Corporate & Private Customers.

-She has now gone over to the Operations unit, where she leads some 1,700 employees.
+She has now gone over to the Business Services unit, where she leads some 1,700 employees.
 They are the link between customers and the bank and make sure that all practical matters work surrounding loans, handling of funds, trading settlements, customer reports and enquiries from authorities.

 “We work with all of the bank’s customer segments in all countries and in all markets,” she says.
 “Our largest units are in Riga, Vilnius, Stockholm, and Singapore.
-Operations is an essential part of the customer delivery and a great place to learn banking for real.”
+Business Services is an essential part of the customer delivery and a great place to learn banking for real.”

 The aim is to improve the customer experience, shorten lead times and increase accessibility 24 hours a day.